 If Holodeck B2B is running correctly you will see the extension change to ‘processing’ and then back to ‘accepted’ which indicates the message was successfully submitted and Holodeck B2B has started processing the message.
 Note that this does not imply that the message was successfully sent to the other MSH, it only indicates the message will be processed by Holodeck B2B.

 12. In «B»/data/msg_in you will see two files that contain the received message: one with the extension mmd.xml containing the message meta-data and one starting with pl- which contains the payload data.

 As this P-Mode also configures the use of receipts to acknowledge that messages are received you should also see a file in the «A»/data/msg_in directory.
 This file contains the meta-data of the receipt signal.

 The examples/pmodes directory contains P-Modes for other MEPs including use of the pull feature and signing for non-repudiation receipts.

-To use these P-Modes you will have to install the example certificates from the examples/certs directory by copying the keystores (privatekeys.jks and publickeys.jks) to repository/certs directory.
+To use these P-Modes you will have to install the example certificates from the examples/certs directory by copying the keystores (privatekeys.jks and publickeys.jks) to the repository/certs directory in both instances.

 – P-Modes, the P-Mode schema shows the structure of the XML of a P-Mode